Azure/CCOInsights/docs/wiki/GitHub Dashboard - Deployment Guide.md

 # Setup

-As part of this solution we offer you already the required [bicep][BicepOverview] template that will deploy and connect the architecture presented previously.
+Here is the link to the required [bicep][BicepOverview] template that will deploy and connect the architecture presented previously.

 ## Prerequisites